Event-Customized Image Generation

 \subsection{User Study}

 \textbf{Setting.} We conducted user studies on Real-Event to further evaluate the effectiveness of FreeEvent.
 Specifically, we invited 10 experts and gave them a reference image, a target prompt, and seven target images generated by different models.
-They are asked to choose the three target images that they believe demonstrate the best results in event customization, taking into account the generation effects of the events and entities, as well as the overall coherence of the images.
-We prepared 30 trials and asked the experts to give their judgments.
+They are asked to select at least one and up to three images that they believe demonstrate the best results in event customization, taking into account the generation effects of the events and entities, as well as the overall coherence of the images.
+We {prepared 50 trials} and asked the experts to give their judgments.
 The target image which got more than six votes is regarded as human judgment.

 \textbf{Results.} As shown in Table~\ref{tab:us}, FreeEvent achieves better performance on human judgments (HJ) compared with all the baseline models.